flow rich text email with list of records

 asstInitTable: starts the table and inserts the header row.
 The new flow datatable element is just for screens, but I found this great article on including tables in flow emails.
 Some very basic html required here, but should be able to teach yourself in 15 mins

-an assignment element adds a text template to the text variable.
-Text templates are nice because you can type straight html without using quotes for strings and easily enter merge fields without joining pieces together with & like you need to in a formula field. ** Make sure to set ‘view as plain text’ as they default to rich text.** the text template has a wrapper div and some simple css to help it look a bit better in the email.
+Text templates allow you to type straight html and merge fields without using quotes for strings and joining pieces together with & like you need to in a formula field (the forcepanda example uses formula fields, which is why my example looks simpler). ** Make sure to set ‘view as plain text’ on the text template as they default to rich text.**

 textTemplateTableHeader.png

-asstBuildTable: uses another text template to add a row of content to the table, and increments the row number.
+asstBuildTable: uses another text template (ttTableRow) to add a row of content to the table, and increments the row number.

 asstBuildTable.png